tjhakseth/project_reggie/README.md

 ## Feature List
 #### User Accounts
 ![alt text](https://raw.githubusercontent.com/tjhakseth/project_reggie/master/static/readme/createcompany.png "Create Company")
-Users can search for different geographic areas using Google Maps Autocomplete and the recreation areas nearby are marked on a customized Google Map.
 Company users can sign up, login, and logout, as well as update their profiles.
 Users can sign up, login, and logout, as well as update their profiles.